tlspuffin/async-opcua/docs/design.md

 ### Status codes

-Most uses of a status code will be via a `StatusCode` enum.
-Values such as `Good`, `BadUnexpectedError` etc.

-The enum will also implement `Copy` so that status codes are copy on assign.
-The enum provides helpers `is_good()`, `is_bad()`, `name()` and `description()` for testing and debugging purposes.
-It also provides functions for turning the code into and out of a UInt32 and masking status / info bits.
+Status codes are managed by the `StatusCode` struct, which is jsut a wrapper around `u32`.
+Built in status codes are given as associated constants, and the type contains methods suc has `set_limit` to set flags.

+Status code subscription is also available at runtime through `sub_code().description()`.

 ## Formatting

 All code (with the exceptions noted for OPC UA) should be follow the most current Rust RFC coding guidelines for naming conventions, layout etc.

-Code should be formatted with the IntelliJ rust plugin, or with rustfmt.
+Code should be formatted with rustfmt.
+CI checks for clean execution of `cargo fmt --all`.

 ## Encryption

-OPC UA for Rust uses OpenSSL for encryption.
-This decision was basically made for me since there is no Rust crate at this time that satisfies the requirements for OPC UA.
-That includes:

-* Message digest - SHA1, SHA256
-* Symmetric encryption algorithms - AES128 CBC, AES256 CBC
-* Asymmetric encryption algorithms - RSA_15, RSA_OAEP
-* Hash message authentication codes - HMACs
-* Certificate creation - X509
-* Reading and writing certificate and private key file formats - .pem and .der
-* Random numbers - PRNG
+OPC UA for Rust now uses a set of pure rust crates for cryptography.

 ## Address Space

-The server maintains an address space.
-The `AddressSpace` struct manages the address space.

-Each nodes in the address space is stored in a big hash map keyed by their `NodeId`.
-The value is enum called a `NodeType` that is one of the standard OPC UA node types:
+Each node manager on the server manages an address space.
+The server contains an implementation of an in-memory address space as `AddressSpace`.
+This is essentially a big map of `NodeId` to `NodeType`, which is an enum with a variant for each OPC UA node type:

 * DataType
 * Method